Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Introduction

-A commonly noted limitation of the Grover mixer is its intrinsic non-locality: implementing the corresponding diffusion operator generally requires highly entangling multi-qubit operations, in stark contrast to the transverse-field mixer composed of simple single-qubit rotations.
-Such non-local structure makes the Grover mixer reminiscent of complex multi-controlled gates, including generalizations of the Toffoli gate.
-Nevertheless, recent theoretical~\cite{kiktenko2020scalable, nikolaeva2022decomposing,kiktenko2025colloquium, nikolaeva2024efficient} and experimental~\cite{nikolaeva2025scalable, chu2023scalable} progress in qudit-based architectures demonstrates that multi-qubit entangling operations can be substantially simplified when higher-dimensional degrees of freedom are available.
-These developments suggest that the hardware cost of implementing Grover-type mixers may be mitigated in emerging multi-level quantum platforms.
+A commonly noted limitation of the Grover mixer is its intrinsic nonlocality: implementing the corresponding diffusion operator generally requires highly entangling multiqubit operations, in stark contrast to the transverse-field mixer composed of simple single-qubit rotations.
+Such nonlocal structure makes the Grover mixer reminiscent of complex multicontrolled gates, including generalizations of the Toffoli gate.
+Nevertheless, recent theoretical~\cite{kiktenko2020scalable, nikolaeva2022decomposing,kiktenko2025colloquium, nikolaeva2024efficient} and experimental~\cite{nikolaeva2025scalable, chu2023scalable} progress in qudit-based architectures demonstrates that multiqubit entangling operations can be substantially simplified when higher-dimensional degrees of freedom are available.
+In particular, qudits provide access to additional internal levels that can be temporarily populated during a computation and used as auxiliary storage for quantum information.
+In the context of decomposing multicontrolled operations such as Toffoli gates, these extra levels effectively replace the need for multiple ancillary qubits: intermediate logical conditions can be coherently accumulated within a single physical system by transferring population between its levels.
+This mechanism enables significantly more resource-efficient implementations of multicontrolled gates, reducing both circuit depth and the number of required entangling operations compared to standard qubit-based decompositions.
+As a result, the hardware overhead associated with Grover-type mixers may be substantially alleviated on emerging multilevel quantum platforms, where such native high-dimensional encodings are naturally available.